 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 The Delta SkyMiles Platinum Card from American Express ranks as one of the top-tier cards in the Amex-Delta co-branded line.
-It comes with a lot of value and it’s a popular card among Delta devotees despite its $250 annual fee.
+It comes with a lot of value and it’s a popular card among Delta devotees despite its $250 annual fee as of the time of this writing.

 It’s one of those travel credit cards which come with an annual companion certificate, free checked bag on all Delta Flights, and zero foreign transaction fees.
 However, if you’re still undecided to get the card, here’s more information that you need to know.